Hyperglycemia in stroke and possible treatments. | Canada Hyperbarics Skip to main content

 What They Found

-Hyperglycemia affects approximately one-third of acute ischemic stroke patients, worsening outcomes by exacerbating neuronal damage, lactic acidosis, reduced blood perfusion, and increased inflammation.
+Hyperglycemia affects approximately one-third of acute ischaemic stroke patients, worsening outcomes by exacerbating neuronal damage, lactic acidosis, reduced blood perfusion, and increased inflammation.
 While early insulin therapy showed mixed results, recent trials have improved its efficacy, and other treatments like glucagon-like protein-1 administration are emerging.

 Canadian Relevance